bmaca/bash-scripts/README.md

-bash-scripts
+# bash/python-scripts for automated tasks.
 ============

-# A repo to house all shell scritps i create.
+ A repo to house all shell scritps I create.
-# If anyone finds them usefull, feel free to use them as well